pkstaz/openshift-ai-3-workshop/intructions.md

 oc apply -f deploy/00-initial-config/hardware-profile.yaml
 ```

+**Note:**
-**Note:** The hardware profile uses the `infrastructure.opendatahub.io/v1` API version.
-If you encounter deprecation warnings, ensure you're using the latest version of the file.
+- The hardware profile uses the `infrastructure.opendatahub.io/v1` API version.
+- If you see a warning about missing `kubectl.kubernetes.io/last-applied-configuration` annotation, this is expected and can be safely ignored.
+The annotation will be added automatically.

 ## Verification